IssamAth/blog-landing-page-main/README.md

 - **Robust Content Management:** The platform provides flexible content management options, allowing users to categorize, format, and organize their posts efficiently.

+## Author

+This project was built by Aymen Issame Athamena.

 ## License

 All Rights Reserved.
 This project and its code are private and proprietary, and any unauthorized use, reproduction, or distribution of the code, in whole or in part, is strictly prohibited without prior written permission from the project owner.